 On July 6, 2012, the Company and Caterpillar Financial Services Corporation ("Caterpillar") agreed to terminate an operating lease arrangement for an on-site cogeneration system to supply substantially all of the Company's electricity requirements and thermal energy for the pulping process.
-Caterpillar agreed to refinance the remaining balance outstanding under the lease. subject to the terms and conditions of the Security Agreement and Promissory Note (the "Caterpillar Agreement").
+Caterpillar agreed to refinance the remaining balance outstanding under the lease, subject to the terms and conditions of the Security Agreement and Promissory Note (the "Caterpillar Agreement").
 The Caterpillar Agreement provides for payment of the principal amount of \$3,467,852 over a term of seven years commencing August 1, 2012, with interest on the outstanding principal at 5.9% per annum.
 Principal and interest are payable in unequal monthly installments in accordance with an amortized payment schedule, with a final payment due on August 1, 2019.
 During the year ended December 31, 2019, the balance of the Caterpillar agreement was paid in full as a result of the refinancing of the Company's debt.

 On August 8, 2019, the Company entered into a secured financing agreement with PNC Bank, National Association and PNC Equipment Finance LLC ("PNC").
 The new debt agreements provide for a revolving line of credit, commercial mortgage and equipment financing.
 The one-year \$3,000,000 revolving line of credit bears interest at LIBOR plus two hundred seventy-five (275) basis points.
 The Company may borrow on the line at a percentage of its inventory and outstanding account receivable, which also collateralize the line of credit.
 The \$2,180,000 commercial mortgage has a fifteen (15) year repayment term and bears interest at LIBOR plus two hundred seventy-five (275) basis points.
 The Company also entered into a swap agreement related to the commercial mortgage.
 The mortgage is collateralized by the building and other assets of the Company.
 The equipment financing allows the Company to borrow up to \$1,200,000 over a twelve (12) month period, which at the end of the twelve-month period will convert to a seven-year term loan bearing interest at LIBOR plus two hundred seventy-five (275) basis points.
 The equipment financing is collateralized by the equipment it relates to.
-The unused credit was \$0, based on eligible receivables and inventory as of December 31, 2022 and 2021.
-The outstanding amount on the revolving line of credit was \$1,953,700 and \$1,868,110 for the years ended December 31, 2022 and 2021, respectively.
-The outstanding amount on the commercial mortgage was \$1,817,666 and \$1,932,322, for the years ended December 31, 2022 and 2021, respectively.
-The outstanding amount on the equipment financing loan was \$1,128,054 and \$803,211 for the years ended December 31, 2022 and 2021, respectively.
+The unused credit was \$0, based on eligible receivables and inventory as of December 31, 2023 and 2022.
+The outstanding amount on the revolving line of credit was \$2,506,700 and \$1,953,700 for the years ended December 31, 2023 and 2022, respectively.
+The outstanding amount on the commercial mortgage was \$1,697,553 and \$1,817,666, for the years ended December 31, 2023 and 2022, respectively.
+The outstanding amount on the equipment financing loan was \$982,787 and \$1,128,054 for the years ended December 31, 2023 and 2022, respectively.
 The Agreement contains financial and other covenants including minimum EBITDA and minimum fixed charge coverage ratio.
-All covenants were satisfied by the Company for the measurement periods in 2022 and 2021.
+For the year ended December 31, 2023, the Company failed to meet the financial covenants as outlined in the debt agreements and obtained a waiver from the bank for the covenant failures.
+All covenants were satisfied by the Company for the measurement periods in 2022.